ooples/pine_script_docs/source/concepts/Timeframes.rst

 All standard chart types use a timeframe: "Bars", "Candles", "Hollow Candles", "Line", "Area" and "Baseline".
 One non-standard chart type also uses timeframes: "Heikin Ashi".

+Programmers interested in accessing data from multiple timeframes will need to become familiar with how timeframes are expressed in Pine, and how to use them.

-**Timeframe strings** come into play in a few different context in Pine scripts:
+**Timeframe strings** come into play in different contexts:

 #.
 They must be used in `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
    when requesting data from another symbol or timeframe.